joelhawksley/identity/components-2020/outline.md

 STRUCTURE

 Problem statement
-    Now I’m going to go out on a limb and guess that none of your companies are in the business of view layer innovation.
-    Views have felt like they are missing something You all have seen this in your own apps it's pretty clear that a lot of us are dealing with this So why do we find ourselves straying from the tools Rails gives us to build our views? why aren't views easy to test?
+    why aren't views easy to test?
         testing pyramid
         encapsulation diagram
     "testing and encapsulation"
-    cells gem
-    drape and cells have millions of downloads
-    Every Rails app I've worked in has done something similar Whether using these gems or rolling something custom. actionview precompiler gem from jhawthorn
+    actionview precompiler gem from jhawthorn
     all variants of view
     render full path linter rule